 High-tech crime fighting incorporates social media

 While the roots of Neighborhood Watch can be traced back to the days of Colonial settlements, when night watchmen patrolled streets, today’s program and other crime-fighting efforts incorporate social media and other fun technology platforms.
-Larger alarm monitoring companies often send their customers alerts of suspicious activity via email, Facebook, phone or mail, which you can share with your neighbors.
+Larger alarm monitoring companies often send their customers alerts of suspicious activity via email, Facebook, phone or mail.
+All of which you can share with your neighbors!
 You also can create a free Neighborhood Watch website for your group, provided by Neighborhood Link, or employ the Nextdoor app, used by more than 62,000 neighborhoods across the United States.
 Need inspiration?
 Check out what groups around the country are doing.

 Crime prevention that works for your neighborhood